bittush8789/ANSIBLE-ZERO-TO-HERO/Day-01/02-shell-vs-ansible.md

 When the system is in the state your playbook describes Ansible does not change anything, even if the playbook runs multiple times.

 for example, run the below shell script twice and you will notice the script will fail.
-Which means shell scripting is not idempotent in nature.
+Which means shell scripting is not idempotent in nature

 ```
 #/bin/bash